Loop Blow-up Inflation: An Overview: Kähler Moduli in Type IIB Flux Compactifications

-The inflaton takes larger values, giving the full hierarchy $\tau_b \gg \tau_\phi \gg \tau_s$.
-This ensures that the inflaton dynamics is independent of overall volume stabilisation. $V_{\text{LVS}}$ has an AdS minimum.
+The inflaton instead, being displaced from the LVS minimum before inflation, takes larger values, giving the full hierarchy $\tau_b \gg \tau_\phi \gg \tau_s$ (cf. Fig. \ref{manifold}). $V_{\text{LVS}}$ has an AdS minimum.
 In order to describe the universe in the present epoch it needs to be uplifted to an approximately Minkowski minimum.
 For this we add a positive term \allowdisplaybreaks

 where $\mathcal{D}$ is a constant\footnote{For a precise determination of $\mathcal{D}$, see eq.~(4.7) of \cite{Cicoli:2016olq}, which fixes it so that the LVS+uplift minimum is Minkowski.}, so that the non-perturbative potential $V_\text{np}$ becomes \allowdisplaybreaks